-When reinstalling the antenna, first slide the antenna wire into the bottom of the antenna tube until the white tip of the antenna is at the top of the tube under the black cap.
-Next insert the antenna tube into the mount while making sure that antenna wire is in slot in the antenna mount, then install the set screw next to the antenna tube.
-Use the supplied 1.5mm wrench to tighten the screw just until the antenna tube is securely in place.
-Do not over tighten.
+When reinstalling the antenna, first slide the antenna wire into bottom of antenna tube until white tip of antenna is at top of tube under the black cap.
+Next insert the antenna tube into the mount while making sure that antenna wire is in slot in the antenna mount.
 Do not bend or kink the antenna wire!
 See the side bar for more information.
 Do not shorten the antenna tube.